sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### monit watches for kubernetes failure
-   When a kube managed container stops running for <N> minutes or more, it resets the `kube_request = none` and call for `system service restart`, which enables starting in legacy mode using local container image.
+   When a kube managed container stops running for <N> minutes or more, it resets the `kube_request = none` and call for `system service restart`, which enables starting in local mode using local container image.

   ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/monit.png)